Vex788/PicturePreview/README.md

 ```json
 {"id":54368}
 ```
+on url
 ```url
 localhost:8080/get
 ```
-and get urls on images.
+and get Json with urls to the images.
 ```json
 {
   "avatarPictures":[